AVSystem/developer-zone/docs/Anjay_integrations/Anjay_ST_integration/B-U585I-IOT02A-BG96.md

     - Right-click on the project name and select **Build Project**.
 The build should take less than one minute to complete.
     - After the build is finished, right-click on the project name, select **Run As** and click the **1 STM32 Cortex-M C/C++ Application** option.
         - In the **Lauch Configuration Selection**, choose the **Anjay-freertos-client-B-U585I-IOT02A-BG96** option and click **OK**.
-0. After the build and run are complete, the board is now compiled.
+0. After the build and run steps are done, the board is now flashed and ready for next steps.

 ## Connecting to the LwM2M Server

-To connect to Coiote IoT Device Management LwM2M Server, please register at https://eu.iot.avsystem.cloud/.
+To connect to Coiote IoT Device Management LwM2M Server, please register at https://eu.iot.avsystem.cloud.

 !!! note
-    If you use BG96-based configuration, you must upgrade the firmware of the modem to at least the `BG96MAR02A08M1G` revision.
+    If you use BG96-based configuration, you must upgrade the firmware of the modem to at least `BG96MAR02A08M1G` revision.
 Older versions may cause unexpected loss of connection.

 To connect the board: